 Royal Crescent is across the road from Victoria Park, just a short walk northeast of the city centre.
 From here, it is around a five-minute walk from the northern edge of the city centre and a 20-minute walk from Bath Spa railway station.

-Admission is rather steep, considering that it is a relatively small house, although it is a couple of pounds cheaper if you visit outside the peak season (July, August or December).
-Admission is half price if you have a valid National Art Pass.
+Admission is rather steep, considering that it is a relatively small house, although admission is half price if you have a valid National Art Pass.

 Allow between one and two hours to visit the museum.